joyshaha/simple_docker/readme.md

 # To containarized built docker image
 	- docker-compose up

-# To start, stop, down up an running container
+# To start, stop, down all up an running container in orchestrator
 	- docker-compose start
 	- docker-compose stop
 	- docker-compose down

+# To start, stop, down a single container from multiple container
+	- sudo docker container stop [NAME]

-### Note: If you do not connection to docker group user,
-		you will need to simply use 'sudo' before running the above command.
+### Note: If you do not connection to docker group user, you will need to simply use 'sudo' before running the above command.